emvalencia/computer-science-notes/html-css-and-js-basics.md

       //if you pass in nothing sayHello() output is "Hello, undefined"
       //if you pass in sayHello("inf133", "joe") output is "Hello, inf133" `

+- Anonymous functions:
+  - Have abbreviated syntax, ex.

+  `
+    var sayHello = (person) => {
+        console.log("Hello, " + person);
+    }
+  `

+- Type conversion:
+  - Addition (+) is defined for strings as append, so it will append to a string
+  - Subtraction is not, so it will substract from the number
+  - == : compares if the two values are equal with type conversion
+  - === : compares if the two values are equal with no type conversion (must be same type to be equal)

+- Arithmetic:

+  `console.log("Hello, World!") //print to a separate console, not your webpage; can right-click your webpage and click "inspect" console.log('40' + 2); //will print '402' console.log('40' - 4); // will print 36
+   var x = 'hello'; //value is string console.log("Hello, World!") //print to a separate console, not your webpage; can right-click your webpage and click "inspect"
+  `